Dred Scott v. Sandford: Reactions

-Impact on both parties
+Impact on the litigants

 Irene Emerson moved to Massachusetts in 1850 and married Calvin C. Chaffee, a doctor and abolitionist who was elected to Congress on the Know Nothing and Republican tickets.
 Following the Supreme Court ruling, pro-slavery newspapers attacked Chaffee as a hypocrite.
 Chaffee protested that Dred Scott belonged to his brother-in-law and that he had nothing to do with Scott's enslavement.
-Nevertheless, the Chaffees executed a deed transferring the Scott family to Henry Taylor Blow, the son of Scott's former owner, Peter Blow.
-Chaffee’s lawyer suggested the transfer as the most convenient way of freeing Scott since Missouri law required manumitters to appear in person before the court.
+Nevertheless, as a means of freeing Scott, the Chaffees executed a deed transferring the Scott family to Henry Taylor Blow, the son of Scott's former owner, who could appear in person before the Missouri court.
+Taylor Blow had also previously contributed to Scott's legal fees during the case.

 Taylor Blow filed the manumission papers with Judge Hamilton on May 26, 1857.
 The emancipation of Dred Scott and his family was national news and was celebrated in northern cities.
 Scott worked as a porter in a hotel in St. Louis, where he was a minor celebrity.
 His wife took in laundry.
 Dred Scott died of tuberculosis on November 7, 1858.
 Harriet died on June 17, 1876.